tristanseifert/libcommunism/index.md

 Tests are provided with the library.
 They use the [Catch2](https://github.com/catchorg/Catch2) framework, and are built by the `tests` target.
 Do note that these tests only cover the host's architecture.
 While simple, they do a reasonable job exercising the most commonly used library methods.

 ## Benchmarks
-One of the tests attempts to benchmark the context switching time.
-Approximate context switching times are:
+One of the tests benchmarks the time required to perform a context switch.
+Results for currently available platforms are:

+- aarch64 AAPCS: 5.8ns
 - amd64 System V: 15ns
 - amd64 Windows: 19ns
 - x86 Fastcall: 23ns